ushatechmanish/azure-mono-repo/README.md

 bindings have the following details

-type is the name of binding
-direction can be in and out
-name is used for bound data in the function
+type is the name of binding such as queueTrigger or httpTrigger direction can be in and out name is used for bound data in the function